LauraChow77/GlobalUrbanMapper/README.md

 ## Usage Guidelines
 This repository includes three main components: the JavaScript code for data generation using Google Earth Engine, the global urban mapping model (i.e., GLobal Urban Mapper), and the prediction code using MMSegmentation.
 Here's how to use each component:

 1. **JavaScript Code for Multimodal Imagery Generation in GEE**: To use this, navigate to the `gee_code` directory.
 You should find a file named `data_generation.js`.
 Copy the code in this file to Google Earth Engine's Code Editor and run it.
 Make sure to replace any placeholders with your specific parameters.
+Additionally, for those interested in deriving patch-level labels, refer to `patch_generation.js` to initially generate the patch geometries, then use `data_generation.js` to acquire multimodal data for all patches.

 2. **Global Urban Mapper**: You can find the model in the `model` directory.
+The directory includes both the model and its structural information, allowing end-users the flexibility to employ this model as a pretrained model for transfer learning applications.

 3. **Prediction Code Using MMSegmentation**: The prediction code is in the `prediction_code` directory.
 Ensure that the generated data is prepared and accessible, and that both the model checkpoint and its corresponding configuration file have been downloaded before executing the prediction code.